gamejolt/doc-help/src/game-api-scoreboards/index.md

 # Scores

 Scoreboards are a great way to get gamers to engage with your game through competition.
-The Game Jolt Game API allows you to add multiple, customized scoreboards.
+The Game Jolt Game API allows you to add multiple, customized scoreboards to your game.

-## Multiple Scoreboards
+## Multiple scoreboards

-Add multiple scoreboards so you could have, for example, one for each level of the game, as well as a global scoreboard.
-Or, you could make one that ranks players by something besides points, like total time or number of jumps.
+Create multiple scoreboards and have, for example, one for each level of the game, as well as one for global scores.
+Or make scoreboards that rank players by something other than points, such as time, kills, or cookies eaten.

-## Guest Scoring
+## Guest scoring

-Enable guest scoring for players without Game Jolt accounts can submit their score.
-Allowing guest scoring could result in unwanted and offensive names on your scoreboard.
+Enable guest scoring so players without Game Jolt accounts can submit their scores.
+Be aware that allowing guest scoring could result in unwanted and offensive names on your scoreboard.
 Submitted names are case sensitive.

-## Unique Scoring
+## Unique scores

-You have control over sorting options, so you could make a traditional scoreboard, where the same person can occupy multiple slots, or you could make it so that only someone's best score is displayed.
+If you enable unique scores and someone submits multiple scores, only their best will be displayed.
+Turn off unique scoring to make a traditional, arcade-style scoreboard where the same person can occupy multiple slots.

+## Sort direction

+You can set a scoreboard's sort direction to be descending (bigger numbers on top) or ascending (smaller numbers on top).
+Most scoreboards are descending, but you'd want to use ascending if you have a game where, for example, lower times are better, or a golf game.

-## Score Strings vs Sort Values
+## Score strings vs sort values

-When logging the user's score in your game, you can pass in a different value for the score's string/text value, and a different value for the sort.
-The reason for this is for when you want to format your score differently than just a numeric value.
+When logging a player's score in your game, you can make the score string different from the sort value.
+The **sort value** is an integer and the basis for a score's ranking.
+The **score string** can be more than just a number and is what shows up on the scoreboard.

+Example Sort Value: `5`

 Example Formatted String: `5 bubbles popped`

-Example Sort Value: `5`

-The formatted string is what will show up on your game's page.
-The sort value is the numeric value that Game Jolt uses to rank the score among the other scores on the scoreboard.

 ## Extra data

-Use the extra data field to collect additional information such as playtime, number of keypress, etc. to weed out cheaters.
-The user will never see this, it is only accessible from the developer’s dashboard.
+You can use the extra data field to collect additional information such as play time, number of keystrokes, etc. to weed out cheaters.
+The user will never see this--it is accessible only from the developer dashboard.